eglxiang/ytf/README.md

 (2) Performs a frame-wise vector quantization which reduces the number of images required to represent the face from tens or hundreds to K (say, K = 9 for a K-means codebook), while preserving the overall diversity.
 i) Clustering.
 Due tothe randomness of K-means, you won't get exactly the same result every run. ii) Selection.
 Selecting samples using distances from each point to every centroid.
 Outputing indexes to index.txt and copying images using selectImg.py.

+3. Split training and testing set.
+(1) Splitting YFW by person.
+Each person has at least 1 sequences.
+The issue is that the training person set non-overlaps with testing person set.
+As a result, we need an unsupervised metric learning algorithm, which mean learning a metric from the testing data themselves.
+However, the way we learn the metric can be trained from the training data.
+(2) Only spliting those with at least 2 sequences (1,003 people).
+Say, 502 for training and 501 for testing.
+The person with only 1 sequences (592 people) will only be used as testing data which will be used to verify the generalisation of the learned metric or simply as a non-of-them class.

 =========================
 Deep Feature Extration.